jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 The "addText" method should be available on every client which is subscribed to "programmers" group.
 While invoking the "addText" method at each client, the server will pass { obj : "value" } as an argument.

-## Start(cb)
+## Start(callback)

 * `callback` {Function}
     * `status` {Boolean}

-Starts JXcore client.
+Starts JXM.io client.
 Connects to the server, and when it succeeds - the client’s callback `callback` is called.

 ```js
 document.onjxready = function () {